 Netflix is the de-facto leader in the world of online movie streaming services, but competitors are catching up fast and enticing users with added benefits for switching over.
 Amazon Instant Video is perhaps leading this pack and has the most value-for-money offering out there.

 In terms of sheer benefits and freebies, none of the other streaming service options come anywhere near the Amazon Instant Video.
-If you are looking for an alternative to Netflix or exploring a service to subscribe to, Amazon Instant Video is an option you should try once.
+If you are planning to cancel Netflix and are looking for an alternative, Amazon Instant Video is an option you should try once.

 The good part?
 It’s completely free to use for 30 days.
 You can enjoy unlimited access to the shows for a month and once you have squeezed the most benefit from this offer you can decide if it’s worth continuing.